Weight Loss

 Soon after the ski trip, I left my desk job to pursue graduate school and took a part-time job working at the front desk of an upscale health club.
 One of the perks was a free membership, which was the motivation I needed to take control of my weight.
 I started exercising at the health club most mornings, taking Body Pump and spinning classes on a regular basis.
 Finding workout buddies helped too.
 I made some new friends who were avid runners and I began training for and participating in road races with them.

 Even though I was burning plenty of calories through exercise, I knew my eating habits were preventing me from losing weight.
-I wasn’t eating unhealthy foods—I stuck with salads, turkey sandwiches, and stir-fry dishes—I was just eating too much of everything.
-I started tracking my daily calories online at fitday.com.
+I wasn’t eating unhealthy foods – I stuck with salads, turkey sandwiches, and stir-fry dishes – I was just eating too much of everything.
+I started tracking my daily calories online.
 Counting calories really helped me understand my overblown portion sizes and just how many calories I was consuming.

 A New Life

 Almost a year and a half later, in the summer of 2006, I finally reached my goal weight of 130 pounds.
-My weight loss didn’t happen overnight—in fact it took a pretty long time—but that was because I wasn’t “dieting.”
+My weight loss didn’t happen overnight – in fact, it took a pretty long time – but that was because I wasn’t “dieting.”
 Through trial and error and figuring out what worked best for me, I made lifestyle changes, which have stuck with me to today.
-For example, I almost always have oatmeal with nut butter and a piece of fruit for breakfast.
+For example, I almost always have oatmeal with nut butter and some fruit for breakfast.
 It helps set a healthy tone for my whole day, plus it keeps me full until lunchtime.

 BEFORE